 Back-up diesel generators require periodic maintenance and refuelling.

-Access to the substation may be by vessel or helicopter but since few failures require urgent attention, the weather downtime of vessels may not be an important consideration, as it is for turbines.
+Access to the substation may be by vessel or helicopter but since few failures require urgent attention, the weather downtime of vessels may not be as important a consideration as it is for turbines.
 During planned power outages to support detailed inspection and service operations, careful planning is required to ensure weather windows are used to avoid excessive wind farm downtime if work cannot be completed and assets re-energised.

 Onshore substation maintenance comprises non-intrusive inspections of switchgear, transformers and any reactive power compensation equipment.
 Infrequent service in response may be required.